 Camping in Death Valley National Park

 From October to April, it is rare that all campgrounds fill up.
-All of the sites are first-come, first-serve except for Furnace Creek Campground.
+All sites are first-come, first-serve except for Furnace Creek Campground.

 Here is a list of campgrounds: